-3.9.
+3.8.
 Style, Diction, Writer's Workbench

-One of the authors (Darwin) has long been interested in the computerised processing of text, a term I take to mean more than is commonly included as "word processing."
-So I was quite interested to read a paper by L. E. McMahon, Lorinda L. Cherry and R. Morris entitled "Statistical Text Processing" in the 1978 special BSTJ issue on UNIX [McMa1978a].
+One of us (Darwin) has long been interested in the computerised processing of text, a term I take to mean more than is commonly included as "word processing."
+So I was quite interested to read a paper by L. E. McMahon, Lorinda L. Cherry and R. Morris entitled "Statistical Text Processing" in the 1978 special BSTJ issue on UNIX.
 I would later use several of the techniques mentioned in the paper.